Arpitsharma107/India_CPI_Inflation_Analysis/README.md

 - **Correlation Analysis** — category-level comparison with imported crude-oil changes

 **Key functions:** `XLOOKUP`, `IF`, `IFS`, `ISBLANK`, `AVERAGE`, `AVERAGEIFS`, `EDATE`, `MAX`, `MIN`, `CORREL`

-> No DAX measures were used in the analysis documented here.

 ---